coldkillerr/Coursera-Git-And-Github/Using Git.md

 Finally, we `commit` the changes sitting in our staging area, which takes a snapshot of those files and stores them in the database that lives in the `git directory`.

+<h3> Commit Message </h3>

+A `commit message` is
+generally broken up into a few sections.
+The first line is a `short summary` of the commit followed by a `blank line`.
+This is followed by a `full description` of the changes which details why they're necessary and anything that might be especially interesting about them or difficult to understand.
+When you run the git commit command,
+Git will open up a text editor of your choice so you can write your commit message.

+<h3> Git Log file </h3>

 Take a look at what git tracks as part of the `log`.

 ```sh